Workgroup Procedures of the SATA-IO (37k PDF) - Revised March 16, 2007

 SECTION 4.5 TERM OF OFFICE

 Except as set forth herein regarding permanent seats on the Board of Directors, all other Directors shall be elected and serve until the next Annual Meeting or when their successors are elected.
+For the avoidance of doubt, the term of a Director holding a permanent seat shall expire upon the date the Member appointing such Director is no longer a Member.

 SECTION 4.6 COMPENSATION